 These gyms offer free trials and are nationwide — some even international:

-- 24 Hour Fitness – 3-day free trial
+- 24-Hour Fitness – 3-day free trial

-- Gold’s Gym – 14-day free trial
+- Crunch Fitness – 3-day free trial

 - Life Time Fitness – 1-day free trial

-- Equinox Fitness (includes PURE Yoga, Blink Fitness and SoulCycle) – 1-day free trial
+- Equinox Fitness (includes PURE Yoga, Blink Fitness, and SoulCycle) – 1-day free trial

-- LA Fitness – 5-day free trial (for you and a friend)
+- LA Fitness – 3-day free trial

 - Anytime Fitness – 7-day free trial

-2. Use subscription services to take classes at tons of different studios or gyms.
+3. Use subscription services to take classes at tons of different studios or gyms.

 Many employers have “package deals” with fitness chains where employees get gym discount rates as part of their employee health benefits package.

-4. If your employer doesn’t offer a gym membership discount, your insurer may.
+5. If your employer doesn’t offer a gym membership discount, your insurer may.

-5. Tell them you’re on a budget.
+6. Tell them you’re on a budget.

 If they really want your business, they’ll need to work for it.

-6. Look carefully at the “extras.”
+7. Look carefully at the “extras.”

-Often gym memberships are sold as “packages” even if this isn’t spelled out.
+Often cheap gym memberships are sold as “packages” even if this isn’t spelled out.
 If the gym you want to join offers “free this and that,” ask what the price would be without those freebies.

-Tell them what you want, and ask what the price would be for just that, and see what they say.
+Tell them what you want, and ask what the price would be for just that and see what they say.

 8. Sign up for a new membership at the end of the month.

 If you can time your gym “shopping trip” right at month’s end, and also during the hottest parts of the year in your area, you may land better gym membership deals.
 This is when membership sales slow down … but sales quotas don’t.

 If you have the time, plan your first visit for the beginning of the month, but don’t buy until month-end (by this point, the associate will be eager to “close the sale” and may offer you an extra gym membership discount just to sign up).

 Contracts and initiation fees are largely on their way out nationwide.
-Initiation fees, in particular, are often the first to go on the chopping block if an associate is eager to sign you up – so don’t cave.
+Initiation fees in particular are often the first to go on the chopping block if an associate is eager to sign you up, so don’t cave.

 10. Ask about gym membership discounts for paying in one lump sum.